-It’s no secret.
-Australian Shepherds are known to have fantastic temperaments (read more about Aussie temperament here).
+It’s no secret, Australian Shepherds are known to have fantastic temperaments (make sure to read more about the Aussie’s temperament here).
 They love people and people love them.
-But what happens if you have a cat?
-Are Australian Shepherds good with cats?
+But owners may wonder if these dogs extend this love to their feline counterparts?

-According to our online survey, most Australian Shepherds get along with cats.
+According to our survey, most Australian Shepherds get along with cats.
 In fact, 48% of real Aussie owners said their dog gets along with cats very well.
 About 33% said they’re okay together.
-In contrast, 19% said their Aussie doesn’t get along with cats.
+And in contrast, 19% said their Aussie doesn’t get along with cats.

 Before you jump to conclusion, keep in mind that all Australian Shepherds are different.
+Environments or training often make a huge difference in how well these dogs get along with other pets.
 It’s why some get along well with cats while others don’t.

 Funny enough, I’d say she likes cats more so than dogs.
 Plus, we have a senior cat and our Aussie gives her the respect and space she demands (because she’s been warned a few times).